junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam just hands him the jar.
 "Like I said, you probably don't want to know."

-Cas looks at him for a few moments, then he averts the eyes.
+Cas looks at him for a few moments, then he shifts his gaze back to the ingredients.
 He doesn't ask further.

 The mixture of the blood has a color so dark that it's more black than red.
 Cas enchants the spell as the black grimoire instructs.
-The blood still looks like blood, dirty and stinking.
-The smell of corruption and abomination.
+The blood still looks the same, dirty and stinking -- the smell of corruption and abomination.

 They look at him.

 "Cas, you sure about this?
 Like, really sure?
 This thing looks like no fun."
-Bobby frowns deep, all lines on his weathered face crimpled with concern.
+Bobby frowns deep, all the lines on his weathered face crinkled with concern.

 "I'm doing this."
-Cas says simply, not wavered by how the liquid smell like or what it would do to him, only the place with the bleachy sky and dying woods, a figure with torn flannel running in it, with only a blade in his hands, facing the whole world of monsters created from the beginning of the time, no way out, no rest, not even a damn soul to talk to.
+Cas says simply, unwavering, unbothered by the smell of the liquid or what it would do to him.
+His mind can only see the place with the bleachy sky and dying woods, a figure with torn flannel running in it, with only a blade in his hands, facing the whole world of monsters created from the beginning of time, no way out, no rest, not even a damn soul to talk to.
 "I'm ready."
-He says, he can't be more ready.
+He says.
+He can't be more ready.

 "Alright then," Bobby pushes the jar towards him.

-The dark surface of the mixed blood reflects his vessel's face -- the face he's wearing for so long that he already registers as his own.
+The dark surface of the mixed blood reflects his vessel's face -- the face he's worn for so long Cas already registers as his own.
 And soon, he may lose the form.

-"You may not want to witness the next part."
-Castiel tells Bobby and Sam, grabs the syringe he prepared earlier, pumping the liquid into his own vein.
+"You may not want to witness the next part," Castiel tells Bobby and Sam, grabbing the syringe he prepared earlier, drawing the liquid up to inject into his own vein.

 Bobby widens his eyes once more.
-"Thought drinking that thing is bad enough."
+"Thought drinking that thing was bad enough."

 "Faster this way."
-Cas extracts a full drag of the blood and pumps them in, then next.
-Eyes locked on the needle, teeth grinded.
-His face grimaces.
+Cas draws a full syringe of the blood and pumps it in, then the next.
+Eyes locked on the needle, teeth gritted.
+His face grimaces with each pump.

-Bobby hesitates at the threshold before heading out.
+Bobby hesitates at the threshold before heading to the other room.
 "Call me if you need anything."

-"I can stay."
-Sam offers.
+"I can stay," Sam offers.

 Castiel just continues the motion until the jar is emptied.

 And then he waits.

-The boiling sensation starts from the arm, as the liquid touches his own blood, worse than the strongest acid and boiled metal pouring onto a human body.
+The boiling sensation starts from the arm, as the contaminative liquid touches his own blood -- worse than the strongest acid and molten metal pouring onto a human body.
 And it moves deeper into the system.
 Like a flash, it reaches the heart and pumps into every part of the body.

 Castiel drops the syringe and screams.
-His body collapses to the floor, eyes wide open but he can't see anything, the world shifts in front of him in darkened color.
+His body collapses to the floor, eyes wide open but he can't see anything, the world shifts in front of him to a darkened blur.

 The sensation is so intense that the Leviathans' attacks in Purgatory are like nothing but tickles.
-It's not just pain, it's the transformation, it's like his blood wants to melt down his bone and flesh, turning his inside out, mashing his gut and brain to mud.
+It's not just pain, it's transformation.
+It's like his blood boiling, melting his bones and flesh, turning his inside out, mashing his gut and brain into mud.

-Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically flooding out random error messages under a virus attack.
+Castiel squirms violently on the floor, yelling in a mixed sound of high pitch and all kinds of human languages, switching from one dead tongue to another, like a computer frantically spitting out random error messages under a virus attack.

-His eyes and mouth lighten up, bright lights starts to flow but instead of leaving the body, the lights blink, on and off, on and off, until it dims, like a broken light bulb trying its best to lighten up one last time before it blows.
+His eyes and mouth glow, light starts to flow but instead of leaving the body, the lights flicker, on and off, on and off, until they dim, like a broken light bulb trying its best to lighten up one last time before it blows.
 The light is captured back inside the body, the same way they can't escape a black hole.
 Not even any grace can escape the change.

 Sam stands by him, watching.
 Bobby rushes back in at the sound.
-But none of the men can do anything or has any idea what is happening.
+But none of the men can do anything or have any idea what is happening.

 And that is only the beginning.

-Castiel's body rises slowly in the air, his eyes half closed, looks half passed out, half dream walking.
-The lights in the room shakes, sounds of thunder rolling from above the ceiling.
-In the shadow of the flickering lights, there are the black wings, expanding from his shoulder blades, long and stretched, filling the whole room and beyond.
-The feathers on the wings shine black, the color of the night sky.
+Castiel's body rises slowly into the air, his eyes half closed, looking half passed out, half dream walking.
+The lights in the room shake, sounds of thunder rolling from above the ceiling.
+In the shadow of the flickering lights, there spread the black wings, expanding from his shoulder blades, long and stretched, filling the whole room and beyond.
+The feathers shine black, the color of the night sky.

 "Holy."
 Bobby gasps, taking a step back in awe.
 Sam stares.

-And then the shape changes, the dark crimson color of blood crawls from his back, reaching the root of the wings, flowing upwards, distaining the feathers.
-Some fall to the floor, others shrink and twist as if they are burned by fire.
-The bones holding the wings make cracking sound and bend back, folding inside, twisting into distorted shapes.
+And then the shape changes -- the dark crimson of blood crawls from his back, reaching the root of the wings, flowing upwards, staining the feathers.
+Some fall to the floor, others shrink and twist as if being burned by fire.
+The bones holding the wings make cracking sound and bend back, folding inward, twisting into distorted shapes.
 The wings no longer look like wings, more like bewildering branches with charred leaves barely attached in the winter.

-The screaming and yelling of pain dies down slowly, the sound pitch grow lower, less like human voice, more like wounded monster moaning in pained growl.
+The screaming and yelling of pain die away slowly, the pitch sinking from human voice to a wounded monster moaning.
+Low pained growl.

 As the wings fold and twist, they no longer hold the weight of the body, Castiel crashes back down, landing on all fours.
-Claws and scales grow from fingers and skins, bones shifting, face unrecognizable.
+Claws and scales grow from fingers and skin, bones shifting, face unrecognizable.
 A mixed shape of a hundred different wild animals but no name for what Castiel looks like now.

-Bobby takes another step back, reaching slowly for his gun.
-Sam reaching for his machete.
+Bobby takes another step back, slowly reaching for his rifle.
+Sam reaches for his machete.

 "Cas?"
-Bobby calls carefully, forcing his voice as untrembling as he can manage.
+Bobby calls carefully, forcing his voice stay as steady as he can manage.

 The monster in front of them gnarls, can't tell if it's answering or threatening.
 He looks up slowly, eyes glassy and foggy.
 With the slightest shade of blue.